ANZAC Day and Australia Day are the two most important dates when it comes to speaking up about Aboriginal rights.

 The protests you see on Australia Day are also about educating the nation and addressing these inequalities.
 It is not simply about changing the date it is about changing the future for everyone in Australia.
 A future based on understanding and respect.

 Welcome to Country is an independent Indigenous news/media website.
-Our focus is on news that is often ignored by the media.
-To help support our work, be sure to share this article or make a donation today.
+Our focus is on news that is often ignored by Australia’s mainstream corporate owned media.